dflor003/mu-logger/README.md

 * Log to multiple transports via a structured a simple adapter model
 * Attach correlation ids to log events without polluting your call stack
 * Colorized console output
-* Configurable formats for console and other transpots
+* Configurable formats for console and other transports
 * Simple configuration and customization

 # Installation